iambharath-ashok/Java-8-Features/readme.md

   7. Stream API

     - Stream is a sequence of elements from source that support aggregate functions like sorting, filter, grouping, find, match, reduce, map ... etc
     - Stream makes best use of multi-core architecture ... developer no needs to worry about or write a single line of code Multithread code
     -	Stream helps to process the data in a declarative manner -> similar to SQL
     -	Stream makes it easy the process the data or Objects inside a Collections
     -	Processing Collections
+    - Collections is about data and stream is about computation

       -	java.util.stream.Stream -> is an interface
       -	We can get a Stream on Collections by invoking stream() method on top of Collection Implementation Type
       - Stream Operations have two characteristics

         1. Pipelining

           - Many stream operations returns Stream itself to chain to form a larger pipeline
           - Pipelining enables optimizations such as laziness and short-circuting

         2. Internal Iteration

           - Collection elements are iterated explicity frequently
           - Instead of iterating explicitly stream handles iteration internally